Minimise planned maintenance

 Sometimes you need to make changes to a repository that might fail.
 For example, GitHub actions generally can't be tested without being run on GitHub's own servers.

 Most changes can be made - or at least rehearsed - on a personal fork of the repository.
-Even if you need to test actions that look at the main branch, you can rewrite your fork's historyopen in new window and rerun tests as often as you like.
+Even if you need to test actions that look at the main

-Use a pre-release label for live testing
+label for live testing

-Sometimes you need to build a package and push it to an external site.
-For example, you might want to build a new dev server and push an image to our Docker Hub siteopen in new window.
+Use a Sometimes you need to build a package and push it to an external site.
+For example, you might want to build a new dev server and push an image to our Docker Hub site.

 When you've finished with the pre-release, you might be able to publish simply by relabelling it.
 Otherwise, you'll have to spend a little longer pushing the same binary again.